paketo-buildpacks/rfcs/text/0000-standard-dependency-metadata-format.md

     uri = "<URI for information of license>" #optional
 ```

-**Note:** Both the `distros` and `licenses` fields are optional, however if they are given then the non-optional components of them must be set.
+**Note:** Both the `distros` and `licenses` fields are optional, however if
+they are given then the non-optional components of them must be set.

+**Note:** If `os` or `arch` are not given it should be assumed that the
+dependency is OS or Architecture agnostic and is compatible to run on any given
+OS or Architecture.

 ## Prior Art
 - The layout of distributions is pulled from the [Buildpacks Spec](https://github.com/buildpacks/spec/blob/main/buildpack.md#buildpacktoml-toml).

 ## Unresolved Questions / Bikeshedding
-- Should we make a new tooling repository as part of this initial RFC or should that wait for implementation?
+- Should we make a new tooling repository as part of this initial RFC or should
+  that wait for implementation?
-- Should this include a buffer for stacks or should the stack removal be the forcing function that forces this conversion?
+- Should this include a buffer for stacks or should the stack removal be the
+  forcing function that forces this conversion?
-- Does this require the creation of our own Paketo Spec or some other API style document or is this RFC sufficient?
+- Does this require the creation of our own Paketo Spec or some other API style
+  document or is this RFC sufficient?